Savory, homemade meatballs wrapped in bacon, and with a sweet-hot bite! They're so tasty as an appetizer, snack or casual dinner.

 Coat the meatballs:

-- Preheat oven to 375° F. When the oven is hot, remove the plastic wrap from the meatballs.
+- Preheat oven to 375° F. When the oven is hot, take the meatballs from the fridge.

-- In a shallow dish mix together the brown sugar and the remaining ½ tablespoon of cayenne.
+- In a shallow dish mix together the brown sugar and the ½ tablespoon of cayenne.

-- Sprinkle the remaining sugar mixture over the tops of the meatballs.
-Drizzle the Vermont maple syrup over the tops of the meatballs as well.
+- Sprinkle leftover cayenne sugar over the tops of the meatballs.
+Drizzle Vermont maple syrup over the tops of the meatballs, about ½ teaspoon on each one.

-- Bake the meatballs for about 30 minutes, until the meatballs are cooked through (to an internal temperature of 160° F.)
+- Bake the meatballs for about 30 minutes, until they're cooked through to an internal temperature of 160° F.

-- Use tongs to place the meatballs on a serving platter, and serve while hot.
+- Use tongs to place the meatballs on a serving platter, and serve them while they're hot.

 Notes